nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_dimmer/README.rst

 .. _bluetooth_mesh_light_dim:

-Bluetooth mesh: Light dimmer and scene selector
+Bluetooth Mesh: Light dimmer and scene selector
 ###############################################

 .. contents::
    :local:
    :depth: 2

-The Bluetooth® mesh light dimmer and scene selector sample demonstrates how to set up a light dimmer and scene selector application, and control dimmable LEDs with Bluetooth mesh using the :ref:`bt_mesh_lvl_readme`, the :ref:`bt_mesh_onoff_readme`, and the :ref:`bt_mesh_scene_readme`.
+The Bluetooth® mesh light dimmer and scene selector sample demonstrates how to set up a light dimmer and scene selector application, and control dimmable LEDs with Bluetooth Mesh using the :ref:`bt_mesh_lvl_readme`, the :ref:`bt_mesh_onoff_readme`, and the :ref:`bt_mesh_scene_readme`.
 The sample provides the following functionality:

   * On/off and dim up/down using one button